adedomin/independent-study/indep-study.md

 The above is an example from Ansible's own documentation site[@ansible].
 This above module is functionally equivalent to the AutomateJS one shown earlier.
 Right away there are many disadvantages to this module.
-For instance, this module needs to process its arguments[^ansible-libs]--given in some file, where AutomateJS simply hands the module a JavaScript object, denoted as tree.
+For instance, this module needs to process its arguments[^ansible-libs]--given in some file, where AutomateJS simply hands the module a JavaScript object--denoted as *tree*.

 [^ansible-libs]: Ansible offers some libraries that developers can use that takes away most of the headaches of dealing with arguments and argument files. see: <http://docs.ansible.com/ansible/dev_guide/developing_modules.html>

-Also note the import statements in this module example and the comments given.
+Also note the comments given above the *import* statements.
 Unlike AutomateJS, Ansible modules are strongly encouraged to adhere to the python standard library.
-This is because those python modules may not be available.
+This is because those python modules may not be available on target machines.
-Browserify really pulls through for AutomateJS here, because literally any module--ignoring ones which leverage node-gyp and C++ code[^node-ffi], will be bundled with the module.
+Browserify really pulls through for AutomateJS here, because virtually any module--ignoring ones which leverage node-gyp and C++ code[^node-ffi], will be bundled with the module.

 [^node-ffi]: Some NodeJS developers leverage a tool called node-gyp which builds C++ code and allows linking to JavaScript; this can allow developers to make use of C++ libraries like sqlite3, leveldb, etc.

-Overall, the design of AutomateJS enables very easy module development.
-This beats out Ansible as the AutomateJS equivalents can be made much faster.
+AutomateJS modules are easier to create.
 AutomateJS modules can also use numerous libraries that are available on <https://www.npmjs.com>.
+This surpasses Ansible in various ways.

 5. Discussion
 =============